 Planning for a system rollout is different for every organization.
 While some employees are eager and excited for a better asset management solution, others are resistant to change.
 Regardless of your situation, you need a documented plan to support your system launch, as well as ongoing promotion and adoption initiatives.
 Some organizations make a big splash by aligning their launch with a major corporate event or meeting.
-While others, plan for a softer launch with intimate involvement from each launch group.
-But, where many organizations fall flat is in failing to build hype for the system after launch.
-Just as important as your launch plan is how you plan and execute ongoing trainings, games, webinars, and engagement initiatives to interact with and keep your users excited post-launch.
+While others plan for a softer launch with intimate involvement from each launch group.
+But where many organizations fall flat is in failing to build hype for the system after launch.
+Equally as important as your launch strategy is how you plan and execute ongoing training, games, webinars, and engagement initiatives to interact with your users and keep them excited post-launch.

 Return to the goals you laid out during your planning stages.
-What business goals do you expect your DAM system to help you achieve?
-Keep these goals and your overarching vision in mind as you methodically work to make your system work for the unique needs of your organization.
+What do you hope your DAM system will help you achieve?
+Keep these goals and your overarching vision in mind as you make your system work for the unique needs of your organization.
 It can be overwhelming, but take small bites that will move your content management forward, and meet the needs of your users.
 Most importantly, work with a hands-on, service-first DAM vendor that will guide and help you achieve your vision.